 If you have questions about disability license plates or placards, contact Driver Services at (307) 777-4810.

 Placards are issued in the permanent and temporary variety and are generally free of charge.
 You can request a placard and a set of plates.
 The exam office will only provide authorization for plates, as titling and registration services are handled on the county level at the local treasurer's office.
 License plate fees vary by county.

 Temporary placards are available for increments of 6 months.
-If a physician has approved use of a temporary placard for more than 6 months but less than 12 months, you will need to return to an exam office to renew the placard for an additional 6 months.
+If a physician has approved use of a temporary placard for more than 6 months you will need to return to an exam office to renew the placard for an additional 6 months.
 This requires a new application.
 If you need a placard for a longer period, you may be eligible for a permanent placard.

 You can apply for a placard two ways:

 In person―Simply visit a local exam office with a completed application and, if everything is in order, the placards will be handed over at that time.

 If for some reason the entitled applicant cannot make a trip to an exam office a relative or power of attorney can present the completed form along with the disabled person driver's license or ID card.
 The surrogate will also need to present their appropriate identification.